 on t1

 with and without country fixed effects.
-How do the estimated treatments effecta
+How do the estimated treatments effects

-and the levels of statistical significant compare across the two specifications?
+and the levels of statistical significance compare across the two specifications?

 When the probability of treatment does not vary across countries, including country fixed effects is not necessary - but it may increase